 Q5.
 Is rubbing alcohol safe for marble?

 Rubbing alcohol is safe for marble and skin when it comes to cleaning marble, but it has limited ability to germ killing.
 The chemical composition of alcohol does not damage the surface of marble unlike other cleaners such as bleach or vinegar.
 Vinegar can be used across the household as a disinfectant, but to address the question of how to clean marble, this is not the right choice.
-A mild use of alcohol can disinfect the surface while also protecting the look of a marble countertop or surface.
+Mild use of alcohol can disinfect the surface while also protecting the look of a marble countertop or surface.

 Q6.
 Can you use vinegar on marble countertops?

 Marble worktops in a kitchen is highly desired by most homeowners, but it also demands good amount of maintenance.
 Marble is porous and can be easily damaged if any acidic substance falls over it.
 This includes usage of vinegar, bleach or other such acidic cleaners.
-Mild soap mixed with water can easily clean a marble worktops.
+Mild soap mixed with water can easily clean marble worktops.
 Vinegar on marble countertops can leave a dull finish to the stone and hence it can deplete faster.